-Over the weekend I was in San Diego, California at Digital Marketer’s Traffic & Conversion Summit (T&C) – which was so well planned and organized and truly fantastic.
+This past weekend I was in San Diego, California at Digital Marketer’s Traffic & Conversion Summit (T&C), which was so well planned and organized and truly fantastic.

 Throughout the 3-day event, numerous speakers took to the stage to speak about their area of expertise and to share insights about what’s trending in digital marketing today.